expresstechsoftware/connect-gamipress-discord-addon/README.txt

 Create a community of your students by connecting your GamiPress Website to your Discord server.

 == Description ==
-This add-on enables connecting your GamiPress
+This add-on allows you to connect your GamiPress website to your discord server.This allows you to build a great community by linking Rank to a discord role, so you can encourage, and create an atmosphere of challenge between your users.

 Connect GamiPress to Discord Plugin Features:
 1) Allow any user to connect their discord account with their GamiPress website account.